 Running a pool heater costs $100 - $600 per month depending on various factors, like the temperature, humidity, and average wind speeds.

 The most common types of swimming pool heaters use propane, natural gas, or electricity as their fuel source, and each has its benefits.
 Gas heaters cost less up front but more over time.
 Conversely, electric heat pumps are more expensive up front but are cheaper to run over time.

 The U.S. Department of Energy (DOE) estimates that it costs about $1,500 to heat a 1,000 sq. ft. pool in New York to 78 degrees (average temperature recommended by International Code Council) between May 1st to September 30th—the five warmest months of the year when a pool is most often utilized.
 In this circumstance, that equates to roughly $300/month to heat a pool that size.

-The DOE also estimate that for every one degree increase in pool temperature, energy consumption increases 10% - 30%.
+The DOE also estimates that for every one-degree increase in pool temperature, energy consumption increases by 10% - 30%.